banool/aptos-summits/art/deployment/README.md

 bevy_width: 2000
 ```

 I store the private key for the module deployer in GCP Secrets Manager.
+Derive the contract address from that.

 Create a run script like this at `/home/dport/run.sh`:
 ```